Danish physicist supports Niels Harrit

 - that free fall does not prove anything and certainly not controlled demolition.

-The closest Per Hedegaard comes to support Niels Harrit in anything is when he, according Josef Hanji’s account, finds that the report as such looks good.
+The closest Per Hedegaard comes to support Niels Harrit in anything is when he, according to Josef Hanji’s account, finds that the report as such looks good.
 This is in full concordance with his statement to 911facts.dk in the interview just before the High Court case, where he more specifically explains that because there are figures and facts in the report, it is possible to evaluate it more closely by doing calculations and look at the facts.
-That view has clearly been Per Hedegaard’s all along, both before and after the
+That view has clearly been Per Hedegaard’s all along, both before and after the Truth Movement claimed he had changed his mind.

 The claim which has been used as an argument to donate money to Niels Harrit’s court case is in other words false.